-Apple AirPods Pro 4 Launch: Real-Time Translation and Blood Glucose Monitoring at ¥2,799
+Apple AirPods Pro 4 Launches: Real-Time Translation + Blood Glucose Monitoring, Starting at 2,799 RMB

-Apple unveils AirPods Pro 4 with the custom H4 chip enabling real-time multilingual translation and continuous glucose monitoring, marking Apple's bold entry into the health wearables market.
+Apple releases AirPods Pro 4 with self-developed H4 chip achieving real-time multi-language translation and continuous blood glucose monitoring, officially entering health wearables market.

 Overview